benpolinsky/el_photography/README.md

   - test in production env
   - eventually extract theme into gem

+- liquid page templates added, though Im not sure exactly how they fit here yet...
+- at least its a nice editor

 ### Qs for el

 - How are you breaking down your navigation?